How Much Does a Home Appraisal Cost in Colorado?

 Should a seller consider a pre-listing appraisal?

-Most of the time, a home’s pre-sale valuation will be determined by an agent CMA (comparative market analysis), which saves the seller the cost of paying for an appraisal.
+Most of the time, a home’s pre-sale valuation will be determined by an agent’s comparative market analysis (CMA), which saves the seller the cost of paying for an appraisal.
 Your agent will look at current real estate market conditions for your area, and compare recently sold, similar homes, in order to determine the appropriate listing price for your home.

 “We consider not only what’s recently sold, but also where the market is heading, which helps give a very good estimate on the home’s value,” Daniels says.

-However, there are some circumstances where getting a pre-listing appraisal might be the better way to go.
-This includes properties that have unique features that are hard to value, such as houses with extras like a guest house or in-home theater, or homes that have more acreage than others in the area.
-Houses that are in communities with specific amenities may also benefit.
+However, there are some circumstances where getting a pre-listing appraisal might be the better option.
+This includes properties with unique features that are hard to value, such as houses with extras, like a guest house or in-home theater, or homes with more acreage than others in the area.
+Houses in communities with specific amenities may also benefit.

 “I did a pre-listing appraisal for a couple who lived in a golf course community,” says Esbenson.
 “The property ended up appraising for $65,000 more than what they’d planned to list it for — money that would’ve been left on the table.”

-Sellers should keep in mind that if they do get a pre-listing appraisal, a lender cannot use it in place of getting an appraisal for financing.
+Sellers should keep in mind that if they do get an appraisal on a home, a lender cannot use it in place of getting an appraisal for financing.
 A second appraisal will need to be ordered if the buyers are obtaining a loan for the purchase.
 But spending the money to get the most accurate valuation can be worth it.

 “I think getting a pre-listing appraisal is huge,” says Esbenson.
 “This is what we spend our life doing, and an appraisal is going to give a very good indication of what a property can sell for.”